ansys/pymapdl/doc/source/user_guide/hpc/troubleshooting.rst

      Testing Python!
      bash: .venv/bin/activate: No such file or directory

-  Depending on your terminal configuration, the above error might be sufficient to exit the terminal process, or not.
+  Depending on your terminal configuration, the preceding error might be sufficient to exit the terminal process, or not.
-  If not, the execution will continue, and the subsequent ``python`` call will be executed using the default python executable.
+  If not, the execution continues, and the subsequent ``python`` call is executed using the default python executable.
-  It is very likely that the default ``python`` executable does not have PyMAPDL installed, hence the ``ImportError`` error showed above might appear too.
+  It is very likely that the default ``python`` executable does not have PyMAPDL installed, hence the ``ImportError`` error showed preceding might appear too.

 - The virtual environment has been created from a Python executable that is not available to the compute nodes.
 Hence, the virtual environment is not